-Connected Company/ Transactions Value (Million Baht) As of December 31, 2021 Necessity and Appropriateness/ Opinion of Audit Committee Pinvestment Company Limited Assets selling A subsidiary sold copyrights of MV music and viewing channel on Youtube.
-23.00 Such services are based on the book value plus 33% profit.
-Therefore, this transaction is regarded as reasonable at a fair price.
+Connected Company/ Transactions 1.
+Pinvestment Company Limited Value (Million Baht) As of December 31, 2022 Necessity and Appropriateness/ Opinion of Audit Committee Assets rental Assets rental A subsidiary paid camera rental to PINVEST for the business operation.
+10.00 Such transaction is considered as a normal business transaction, and the rental fee is under general commercial conditions; thus, the transaction is regarded as reasonable at a fair price.